M-S0haib/join-us/README.md

 6. While adding user and todo in the database you must use the transaction handling.
 7. Create a data model as you need. (foregin keys must be used in the data model if using Postgres)

-**The timeline to complete this app is a maximum of five days.
-Plagiarism is prohibited and if an applicant submits a plagiarised work then his application will be rejected.**

-**Submit it on hr@mtechzilla.com and we will get back.**